Mexican Street Corn Dip

 This dip can be served hot (right after the ears come off the grill), room temp (great dip to bring to parties, or even cold (makes great leftovers the next day)!

-small white plate full of Healthy Mexican Street Corn Dip with a red onion, jalapeno, cilatro and salt bowl next to it on a blue background
+small white plate full of Mexican Street Corn Dip with a red onion, jalapeno, cilatro and salt bowl next to it on a blue background

 You will see Cojita cheese most often used in Mexican recipes.
 It is a dry and soft crumbling cheese that does not melt, making it great for topping tacos, enchiladas, burritos, street corn, and in this dip!